-Plant product residue monitoring is conducted as part of the National Residue Survey (NRS) by the Department of Agriculture and Water Resources, through a grains program and four horticulture programs.
+Plant product residue monitoring is conducted as part of the National Residue Survey (NRS) by the Department of Agriculture, Water and the Environment, through a grains program and three horticulture programs.

 Industry participation in these programs is voluntary and based on export and domestic market access and quality assurance objectives.

 Outputs of NRS plant product residue monitoring include:

 - provision of independent, authoritative and technically-sound residue data, reports and advice on Australian grain and horticultural products

 - provision of residue monitoring data to support the specific market access requirements of participating industries

 - reports of contraventions to the relevant state/territory government regulatory authorities within agreed timeframes

 - The NRS maintains information on maximum residue limits (MRLs) that apply for Australia and major export markets for industries supported by the NRS.
 All analysis results are checked for compliance with Australian standards and relevant international MRLs